TEALSK12/2nd-semester-introduction-to-computer-science/units/3_unit/05_lesson/project_canada.md

 * `help`: lists all the commands.
 * `quit`: will end the game.
 * Some possible assumptions:
-  - travel is always East or West
+  - travel is always East or West (most populated regions in Canada are along the southern border).
-  - limit your map to have only 7-10 major cities
+  - limit the map to have only 7-10 major cities
   - limit each city to have only 1-2 commodities
   * The player's health randomly decreases randomly every few moves.
   * The player eats 5kgs of food a day.